The Best Cheap Car Insurance for Young Drivers in 2025

 Here are a few ways teen drivers can save money on car insurance:

-• Increase your deductible: The deductible is the amount you pay out of pocket before your insurance coverage kicks in.
+• The deductible is the amount you pay out of pocket before your insurance coverage kicks in.
 The higher your deductible, the less you’ll pay in insurance premiums.

 Discounts are a great way to save money on your monthly auto insurance premiums.
 Here are the most common car insurance discounts young drivers can take advantage of: